TL;DR

 If your practicum truly provides minimal professional value, address this constructively.
 Discuss with your faculty advisor whether supplementary experiences might be possible.
 Some programs allow additional volunteer work, independent projects, or portfolio development that complement limited practicums.

 Complete your practicum professionally regardless of dissatisfaction.
 Organizations remember students who engaged fully despite imperfect circumstances.
 Supervisors who may not help your current goals can still provide references for future opportunities.
-Your reputation for professionalism transcends any single placement.

 Looking Beyond the Practicum